austintwang/finemo_gpu/README.md

                         A peak regions file in ENCODE NarrowPeak format, exactly matching the regions specified in `--regions`.
 If omitted, outputs will lack absolute genomic coordinates.
 (Optional)
   -C CHROM_ORDER, --chrom-order CHROM_ORDER
                         A tab-delimited file with chromosome names in the first column to define sort order of chromosomes.
 Missing chromosomes are ordered as they appear in -p/--peaks.
 (Optional)
+  -I MOTIFS_INCLUDE, --motifs-include MOTIFS_INCLUDE
+                        A tab-delimited file with tfmodisco motif names (e.g pos_patterns.pattern_0) in the first column to include in hit calling.
+If omitted, all motifs in the modisco H5 file are used.
+(Optional)
   -o OUT_DIR, --out-dir OUT_DIR
                         The path to the output directory. (*Required*) -t CWM_TRIM_THRESHOLD, --cwm-trim-threshold CWM_TRIM_THRESHOLD